 Strategies for Avoiding Corporate Double Taxation

-C corporations are the only business type that experience double taxation.
-Again, the corporation only pays taxes once itself.
-Double taxation occurs when dividends paid to shareholders get taxed at the shareholders’ individual rates after they’ve already been taxed at the corporate level.
+As referenced earlier, C corporations are uniquely the only business type that experiences double taxation.
+While the corporation pays taxes once itself, double taxation happens when dividends paid to shareholders get taxed at the shareholders’ individual rates after they’ve already been taxed at the corporate level.

 One way to ensure that business profits are only taxed once is to organize the business as a “flow-through” or “pass-through” entity.
 When a business is organized as a pass-through entity, profits flow directly to the owner or owners.
 In turn, these are not taxed at the corporate level and again at the personal level.
 Instead, the owners will pay taxes at their personal rate, but double taxation is avoided.